 It is also important to obtain statements from eyewitnesses and information from the emergency personnel and police officers who responded to the scene of the accident.

-A timely investigation is imperative – and the experienced truck accident attorneys at Shultz & Rollins in Yuma, AZ can make sure you get one.
+A timely investigation is imperative – and our experienced Shultz & Rollins truck accident attorneys in Tucson can assist in making make sure you get one.

 Delays in any of these undertakings increase the risk that this information will be lost or destroyed.
 Over time, memories fade, road conditions change, evidence disappears, the wrecked vehicles are sold off for salvage, and witnesses move.
 Data recorders in the trucks can be lost and/or reset, and log books can be destroyed pursuant to company policies and procedures, thereby depriving the injured parties of critical evidence.